WagDog/RGC2020MVC/RGC2020MVC.WebUI/README_PW.txt

 Then the git reset resets the master branch to what you just fetched.
 The --hard option changes all the files in your working tree to match the files in origin/master

+### Data Access Layer (DAL) and Repositories ###
+In order to provide a layer of extraction between the application and the data models, we have a project call RGC2020MVC.DAL To create the base repository and repositories for each data model, we must first added the Entity framwork to the DAL project using the NuGet Package Manager.
+We also need to add references to System.Data, System.Data.DataSetExtensions, System.Data.Entity.
+A reference to RGC2020MVC.Model is also required by the DAL project.
+We created a class called DataContext which is subclassed from DbContext (System.Data.Entity.DbContext), which takes in the base class default database connection as a parameter.
+We also create DbSet<> properties of model entity, so the context knows about them.

+### Models ####
+New Class type files were added to the Model project, each representing a table in the database.
+Each class had the properties added of each field in the table.
+Data annotations were also added which required the System.ComponentModel.DataAnnotations reference to be added to the project.